Learn more about our IMC program!

 Learn more about our innovative IMC program, which focuses on developing your creativity to help you stand out on a crowded digital stage.Request More Info

-- An INTERDISCIPLINARY approach to modern marketing operations and strategy that equips graduates with the skills and experiences necessary to compete in a complex digital environment
+- A CREATIVITY-DRIVEN approach to modern marketing operations and strategy that equips graduates with the skills and experiences necessary to compete in a complex digital environment

-- Attend PART TIME in the evening and complete your degree in two years
+- Attend PART TIME in the evening (with the flexibility of 3 entry points: spring, summer and fall) and complete your degree in two years

 - AACSB International accreditation, a highly esteemed designation shared by few IMC programs and a valuable differentiator for Stonehill IMC graduates